Nevada farmers and conservationists balk at ‘water banking’

 As the U.S. West contends with a hotter and drier future, water banking is becoming an increasingly prevalent management strategy in states including Colorado and Utah.
 Proponents argue crediting people for conservation will help prevent future shortages and offer water rights holders an option beyond use, abandonment or selling.

 A working group in the Colorado Legislature is evaluating the concept and the proposals under consideration in Nevada are based off policies in place in Utah and Oregon.
+The state’s proposals were among the most anticipated bills in the Nevada Legislature this year.
+In his presentation to lawmakers, even Sullivan said he was skeptical about creating an account to allow the state to purchase conservation credits and told lawmakers “it should only move forward with great caution.”

+“Criticism that we’ve heard about creating an account like this are that it could accelerate the cost of water rights, creating more problems than it solves,” he said.

 In rural Nevada, where limited groundwater has long sustained industries like ranching and mining, local officials worry that creating a market for water rights will encourage their constituents to lease their water for use elsewhere.

-Great Basin Water Network Executive Director Kyle Roerink called the bill a “buy, dry and export plan masquerading as conservation” that would benefit special interests in urban areas.

-Local officials in rural counties also worry water banking facilitates speculation from investors betting that water will become more valuable as perennial drought makes it more scare.
+They also worry water banking facilitates speculation from investors betting that water will become more valuable as perennial drought makes it more scare.

+“I think there needs to be more work before you open that Pandora’s box, because when you open it, you can’t shut it,” Edwin James, the General Manager Carson Water Subconservancy District, said of the idea to start buying water in order to conserve it for the future.
+“You have to really be careful before you start buying water rights that are not being used.”

 Throughout the West, rural water users have been pursued by New York-based hedge fund Water Asset Management, which has reportedly purchased water rights from farmers in central Nevada’s Humboldt River basin, in Colorado’s Grand Valley and in central Arizona.